burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 ## Understand your customer

 Get to know your customer, their business environment and culture.
-It is essential you understand the potential challenges so you can work out a delivery model that will work for them and provide the right level of support when looking to implement modern approaches or improvement.
+It is essential you understand the potential challenges so you can work out a delivery model that will work for them.
+Provide the right level of support and adequate pace when looking to implement modern approaches or improvements.

 Forcing through a new approach rarely works, especially if there is no support from upper management.
 Being patient, listening and building trust are vital factors in order to maintain a health working relationship.